Roxanne Reid - Africa Addict

 The Tankwa Padstal in the Karoo

-7 Comments
+14 Comments

 By Roxanne Reid

-If you come here in late spring when the Africa Burn festival is bubbling not far away, the padstal will bustle like an Ultracity on the first day of the school holidays.
+If you come here in April when the Africa Burn festival is fizzing not far away, the padstal will bustle like an Ultracity on the first day of the school holidays.
 In the spirit of Mardi Gras, someone may be dressed in a wetsuit and flippers, others might be wearing funny hats, purple wigs or bizarre masks, but try not to judge.
 They’re on a fantasy trip bursting with art, music and performance, and it only happens for a few days once a year.

 Then the Tankwa’s R355 will go back to being unhurried and lonely, the longest stretch of gravel road in South Africa without a fuel station or Wimpy.

-We got a few pointers about how to prune prickly pears to get what she called ‘superfruit’, and advice about which shops in our suburb of Cape Town send trucks all the way to the Tankwa Karoo to buy prickly pears from the farm.
+My eyes lit up because I hadn’t seen these in shops since I was a kid, but I was out of luck.
+They weren’t in season.
+We did get a few pointers about how to prune prickly pears to get what she called ‘superfruit’, and advice about which shops in our suburb of Cape Town send trucks all the way to the Tankwa Karoo to buy prickly pears from the farm.

 Then we were back out in the glare of the sun and on our way again.